By Josh Richardson

 Gains in the ability to sustain attention developed through intensive meditation training are maintained up to seven years later, according to a new study published in the Journal of Cognitive Enhancement.

-Regular meditation effectively supports mental, emotional and physical health in numerous tangible ways.
+Regular meditation effectively supports mental, emotional, and physical health in numerous tangible ways.
 Several previous studies have supported the hypothesis that meditation training improves practitioners’ emotional regulation.
 Meditation training programs can have measurable effects on how the brain functions even when someone is not actively meditating, especially in areas related to pain.

 In building upon this strong body of evidence, researchers are continuing to deepen our understanding of the profound and inspirational benefits of regular meditation practice in everyday life…

-The study based on the Shamatha Project, is a major investigation of the cognitive, psychological and biological effects of meditation led by researchers at the University of California, Davis, Center for Mind and Brain.
+The study, based on the Shamatha Project, is a major investigation of the cognitive, psychological, and biological effects of meditation led by researchers at the University of California, Davis, Center for Mind and Brain.

-“This study is the first to offer evidence that intensive and continued meditation practice is associated with enduring improvements in sustained attention and response inhibition, with the potential to alter longitudinal trajectories of cognitive change across a person’s life,” said first author Anthony Zanesco, postdoctoral researcher at the University of Miami, who began work on the project before starting his Ph.D. program in psychology at UC Davis.
-The project is led by Clifford Saron, research scientist at the UC Davis Center for Mind and Brain, in collaboration with a large group of researchers.
+“This study is the first to offer evidence that intensive and continued meditation practice is associated with enduring improvements in sustained attention and response inhibition, with the potential to alter longitudinal trajectories of cognitive change across a person’s life,” said first author Anthony Zanesco, a postdoctoral researcher at the University of Miami, who began work on the project before starting his Ph.D. program in psychology at UC Davis.
+The project is led by Clifford Saron, a research scientist at the UC Davis Center for Mind and Brain, in collaboration with a large group of researchers.

 The Shamatha Project is the most comprehensive longitudinal study of intensive meditation yet undertaken and has drawn the attention of scientists and Buddhist scholars alike, including the Dalai Lama, who has endorsed the project.
 It examines the effects of two intensive meditation retreats held in 2007 at the Shambhala Mountain Center in Red Feather Lakes, Colorado.
-The study followed 60 experienced meditators who attended these three-month meditation retreats and received ongoing instruction in meditation techniques from Buddhist scholar, author and teacher B. Alan Wallace of the Santa Barbara Institute for Consciousness Studies.
+The study followed 60 experienced meditators who attended these three-month meditation retreats and received ongoing instruction in meditation techniques from Buddhist scholar, author, and teacher B. Alan Wallace of the Santa Barbara Institute for Consciousness Studies.
 They attended group meditation sessions twice a day and engaged in individual practice for about six hours a day.

 Gains Maintained in Regular Meditators